spazzylemons/zofi/README.md

 zofi runs in Wayland compositors that support the layer shell protocol.
 You can use `wayland-info` within a compositor to check for support.

+To use zofi, enter a command and press enter to run it.
+If your command matches an executable on the PATH, you can select it from a list of suggestions by pressing up and down, and pressing enter to run the highlighted program.
+Press escape to close zofi without running anything.

+## Configuration

+zofi uses GTK 3, so most graphical elements of zofi are configured directly by your GTK 3 theme.
+The size of the window can be specified using command-line arguments.
+Run `zofi -h` for more information.

 ## License